 • Graduate coursework in composition theory, plus training at the Bard Institute for Writing & Thinking

-• Ongoing training in and development of anti-oppressive and antiracist pedagogies, including with the People’s Institute for Survival & Beyond and at The New School, where I teach courses in race, representation, and writing against inequity.
+• Ongoing training in and development of anti-oppressive pedagogies, including with the People’s Institute for Survival & Beyond and at The New School, where I have taught courses in race, representation, and writing against inequity.
 You can read more about my approaches to teaching here.

 • Experience as an editor in acquisition and production roles.
-Please note, however, that I am not a practicing editor, and prefer not to edit others’ work until I have a deep understanding of their ethos as developed over the course of many conversations.
-If you are looking for someone to whom you can hand over your manuscript and walk away with a marked-up document, you may be looking for an editor, not a coach.
+Please note, however, that I don’t edit others’ work until I have a deep understanding of their ethos as developed over the course of many conversations.
+If you are looking for someone to whom you can hand over your manuscript and walk away with a marked-up document, I encourage you to seek an editor rather than a coach.